AaronRodrigues/wordcount/README.md

 ### Approach

-1. WordCount object takes string of text as an argument and stores it
+1. WordCount object takes string of text as an argument and stores it.
-2. Converts body into a an array of lowercase words
+2. Converts a body of text into a an array of lowercase words.
-3. WordCount removes duplicate words from array and saves this array as a reference array
+3. WordCount removes duplicate words from array and saves this array as a reference array.
-4. Uses this reference array and counts the words in the text
+4. Uses this reference array and counts the words in the text.
-5. Arrange the words : count in decreasing order
+5. Arrange the words and frequency in decreasing order.
-6. Check which numbers are prime numbers and return the word and number
+6. Checks if a number is Prime and indicates this in the view.

 ### Problems Faced

-1. I found reading files not as straightforward as languages like Ruby.
-From what I have found, JavaScript only allows the user to select a file from a personal computer and does not give access to the file system for security reasons.
-In a language like Ruby, this would be a trivial thing to do.
-I was not sure about testing this code.
+ I found difficulty in reading the text file using JavaScript.
+I found this easier to do in languages like Ruby.
+I used a FileReader script which I was not sure how to test.

 ### Further Improvements